FAMLO for genital herpes

 How long to take it

-Immediately telephone your doctor or the Poisons Information Centre (telephone number 13 11 26), or go to Accident and Emergency at your nearest hospital if you think that you or anyone else may have taken too much FAMLO for cold sores.
+Immediately telephone your doctor or the Poisons Information Centre (telephone number 13 11 26), or go to Accident and Emergency at your nearest hospital if you think that you or anyone else may have taken too much FAMLO.
 Show them your pack of tablets.
 Do this even if there are no signs of discomfort or poisoning.
 Keep the telephone numbers for these places handy.

 Taking too much FAMLO may affect the kidneys.
 In people who already have kidney problems it may, rarely, lead to kidney failure if their dose is not correctly lowered.